Yemeni president calls for more support to fight Al-Qaeda

-UNITED NATIONS, Sept 26 (Reuters) - Yemen’s president called on Wednesday for more practical support from abroad to help his country’s security forces fight al Qaeda.
+UNITED NATIONS (Reuters) - Yemen’s president called on Wednesday for more practical support from abroad to help his country’s security forces fight al Qaeda.

 Al Qaeda in the Arabian Peninsula is based in Yemen and has mounted operations in neighboring Saudi Arabia, as well as attempting to launch attacks against the United States.